 Using rubber gloves, clean kitchen towels or tongs, carefully return the hot bag of stuffing to the interior of the turkey.
 Cross the turkey's legs and tie tightly to seal.
 Stuff the cavity on the large side of the breasts underneath the flap of skin with more stuffing.
 Transfer any remaining stuffing to an appropriately sized baking dish (you should have a couple quarts left).
 Refrigerate extra dish of stuffing until ready to roast after turkey is cooked.

-Remove roasting pan from oven, transfer V-rack to roasting pan, and immediately place back on floor of oven with legs of turkey facing rear.
-Reduce oven temperature to 300°F. Roast until golden brown and deepest part of breast registers 145°F on an instant read thermometer, stuffing registers at least 135°F, and legs register at least 165°F, 3 to 4 hours total, basting occasionally with browned butter from bottom of roasting pan.
+Place turkey on a V-rack set in a rimmed baking sheet and transfer to baking stone.
+Reduce oven temperature to 300°F. Roast until golden brown and deepest part of breast registers 150°F on an instant read thermometer, stuffing registers at least 140°F, and legs register at least 165°F, 3 to 4 hours total, basting occasionally with browned butter from bottom of roasting pan.

 While turkey is roasting, chop neck into 1-inch chunks with cleaver.
 Heat oil in medium saucepan over high heat until smoking.
 Add turkey neck, onions, carrots, and celery and cook, stirring occasionally, until well browned, about 10 minutes total.
 Add stock, bay leaves, soy sauce, and marmite.
 Bring to a boil then reduce to a simmer.
 Simmer for 1 hour then strain through fine mesh strainer.
 You should have a little over a quart of strained stock.
 If not, add water to equal 1 quart.
 Discard solids and set stock aside.